rastersoft/autovala/README.md

     *vala_source: configuration.vala
     *vala_source: autovala.vala

-Now the change will remain, no matter how many times I run "autovala refresh" or "autovala update".
+Now the change will remain, no matter how many times "autovala refresh" or "autovala update" is run.

 ## TO DO ##

 This is still version 0.1.0.
 It is fully usable, but there are still a lot of things that I want to add to it, and I will need help.

+ * Don't allow to regenerate the project when the installed vala version is older than the minimun needed by the project

+ * Create the *install* and *doc* folders during initialization

+ * Copy the contents of the *doc/* folder to *share/doc/PROJECT_NAME*

  * Allow that a binary being compiled be able to use a library compiled in the same project